RikFabri/ImageRecognition-Research/README.md

 ```

 This does indeed mean that, the top node would be 1 if there's a horizontal line defined by A and B. Not coincidentally, a horizontal line on C and D would result in the second node being one

+We can use similar logic to have the bottom two nodes look for vertical lines.
+We'd just need to assign the 0.5 to the right connections per node.

+> Alright, I get it.
+But we have our answer right? the top two nodes mean horizontal, the bottom two are vertical.
+> Then why are there still so many nodes left?

+Well, horizontal and vertical are only two options.
+I thought I'd simplify the network's output to show you how it can do many different kinds of logical operations.
+The remaining nodes serve nothing but reducing the output into one value, which will be negative for vertical lines and positive for horizontal ones.

+Let me explain: We gave all connections to the top node a weight of one and all connections to the bottom node minus one.
+This means that if the top node has a bigger value than the bottom one, the result will be positive.
+The bottom node however, negated all the input.
+So if the absolute value of the bottom nodes is bigger (thus, meaning vertical) the output node will be negative instead.
+And just like that, we have a very easy to work with output.